GrussmayerLab/gFocus/README.md

 This project is inspired by similar systems like qgFocus and pgFocus and follows the same naming convention.

+Estimated cost for this project is around €160.

 ## Key Features